Patient education: Emergency contraception (morning after pill) (Beyond the Basics)

 Estrogen-progesterone pills — No estrogen-progesterone pill is available in pill packets specifically for emergency contraception.
 However many birth control pills contain these two hormones.
 The table provides information on which birth control pills you can take as emergency contraception, and how many pills to take for each dose (table 1).

 Copper IUD — The best way to prevent pregnancy is to have a copper IUD inserted.
 This makes the most sense if you would like to leave the IUD in place and use it as your ongoing method of birth control, or if you are obese.
 Copper IUDs are discussed in detail separately.
-(See "Patient education: Long-term methods of birth control (Beyond the Basics)".)
+(See "Patient education: Long-acting methods of birth control (Beyond the Basics)".)

 Side effects of emergency contraception — Nausea and vomiting are the most common side effects of the emergency contraceptive pills.
 These side effects are more common with the combination regimen using pills that contain both estrogen and levonorgestrel than those that contain levonorgestrel alone.
 Emergency contraception is very safe, which is why some types are now available without a prescription.